 And in 2014, we all know a compelling reason is 100,000 students or harnessing big data.

 And in the closing, where we still stand today:

 Along the same lines, let me suggest that the technologically driven revolution in teaching and learning that we have sought for so long is probably nothing more than a chimera.
 Revolutions in teaching, or in anything else for that matter, are created by revolutionaries, not by their hardware; though good hardware properly employed can certainly help them succeed.
 But no revolution, no matter how well financed and equipped, and no matter how good the motivating ideas, will be successful if the revolutionaries and their supporters fail to convince a significant proportion of the general populace to follow them past the barricades.
 Absent that, we have nothing but a failed revolution: some interesting ideas, perhaps, and some quaint examples of what might have been, but no revolution.

 Long live the revolutionaries where ever they be lurking.
 Viva the — whatever.

 Grab a copy of the paper and tell me how far we have come on this since 1994.

-The post "Whatever Happened to Whatever Happened to Instructional Technology?" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2014/10/whatever-happened-to-instructional-technology/) on October 20, 2014.
+The post "Whatever Happened to Whatever Happened to Instructional Technology?" was originally pulled like taffy through a needle's eye at CogDogBlog (https://cogdogblog.com/2014/10/whatever-happened-to-instructional-technology/) on October 20, 2014.